-The Swift is on the Amber list of birds of conservation concern in Ireland because its population has declined by over 40% in the last 15 years.
+The swift is on the amber list of birds of conservation concern in Ireland because its population has declined by over 40% in the last 15 years.

 They come to our towns every year for just four months, arriving in late April and leaving in late August.

 These are four important months because they are coming here to breed.